-The emergence of new generation 5G networks will be a huge asset in this respect, helping to enable an explosive increase in the number of devices connected to people and each other.
+The emergence of new generation 5G networks will be a tremendous asset in this respect, helping to enable an explosive increase in the number of devices connected to people and each other.

 The five main stakeholders in the cellular IoT ecosystem

-- Service providers - developing applications for clouds and devices
+- Service providers - developing applications for clouds and devices.

-- IoT cloud providers - hosting and managing IoT applications and credentials
+- IoT cloud providers - hosting and managing IoT applications and credentials.

-- IoT device makers / OEMs - building IoT devices
+- IoT device makers / OEMs - building IoT devices.

 - Chipset makers - producing the components that are at the heart of IoT devices

 But while the emergence of billions more IoT devices creates a wealth of new opportunities for stakeholders, it also presents profound security challenges.

 Similarly, Irdeto's 2019 Global Connected Cybersecurity Survey notes that 80% of IoT devices used or manufactured by large enterprises have experienced a cyberattack in the past 12 months.

 This is only possible by ensuring that both the device and the server are mutually authenticated (i.e. the device knows it is sending its data to the right server, and the server knows it is a genuine device which requests data to be sent).

 An array of open source and proprietary IoT OS is already on the market and, given the rich and varied mix of applications, hardware and connectivity encompassed by the IoT, it is likely that the market will continue to sustain multiple OS and chips for the foreseeable future.